projectsveltos/sveltos/docs/getting_started/optional/grafanadashboard.md

 component happens to be deployed into, so it stays stable across every install.

 !!! note
-    A few metric names are emitted by **more than one component** (e.g. both addon-controller and event-manager export a `reconcile_duration_seconds`), each with a different label set and meaning — the same pattern controller-runtime's own generic metrics already use, disambiguated by which component's `/metrics` endpoint was scraped.
-When a query below needs to isolate one component's series from another's, it filters on a label only that component sets (e.g. `profile_name!=""` for addon-controller, `event_trigger_name!=""` for event-manager, `feature=""` for event-manager's duration histogram, since addon-controller always sets `feature` and event-manager never does).
+    A few metric names are emitted by **more than one component** (e.g. addon-controller, event-manager, and classifier all export a `reconcile_duration_seconds`), each with a different label set and meaning — the same pattern controller-runtime's own generic metrics already use, disambiguated by which component's `/metrics` endpoint was scraped.
+When a query below needs to isolate one component's series from another's, it filters on a label only that component sets (e.g. `profile_name!=""` for addon-controller, `event_trigger_name!=""` for event-manager, `classifier_name!=""` for classifier, `feature=""` for event-manager's duration histogram, since addon-controller always sets `feature` and event-manager never does).
+The one exception is classifier's own `reconcile_duration_seconds`: it carries the exact same three labels as event-manager's (`cluster_type`/`cluster_namespace`/`cluster_name`, no fourth distinguishing label),
+    so isolating it requires filtering on the Prometheus-injected `job`/`instance` label from the scrape target instead (e.g. `job="classifier"`, depending on how the ServiceMonitor's job name resolves in your Prometheus setup) rather than an in-metric label.

 ### SveltosCluster Manager